Skip to content

 Native Bindings (Python / Node.js)

 For desktop use, native bindings provide direct C++ performance.
-See the Native Bindings page for Python and Node.js installation and usage.
+Python is available from PyPI; the Node.js N-API binding is currently built from source.
+See the Native Bindings page for details.

 Usage